psarkerbd/Python-Core-Topics/README.md

 # Python
-All of My Practice on Python
+All of My Practices on Python